DavidRommel/Portfolio/Dallas_Fort_Worth_School_Performance/README.md

 **Linearity Assumption**

-None of the scatter-plots really showed a clear linear relationship between the independent variable and a high schools overall score.
+None of the scatter-plots really showed a clear linear relationship between the independent variable and a high school's overall score.
 Ideally the independent variables would have a higher correlation with the dependent variable.
 For the sake of this case study though, I will say that the model passes this assumption.

 **Model Validity**